Dissecting Reionisation with the Cosmic Star Formation and Active Galactic Nuclei Luminosity History: Summary

 \begin{itemize} \item The connection between the CSED and the combined CSFH/CAGNH can recover the reionisation timeline that is consistent with, for example, the CMB optical depth and the existence of the Gunn-Peterson trough at $z\gtrsim 6$.
 Specifically, the cosmic ionising emissivity, neutral fraction and CMB optical depth point are all reconcilable with the shapes of the $z\gtrsim 6$ CSFH and CAGNH.

 \item By considering scenarios of minimum/maximum $f_{\mathrm{esc}}$ we put physically motivated bounds on both the stellar and AGN contributions to reionisation.
 AGN alone most likely could not have reionised the IGM at $z\approx 6$ even if $f_{\mathrm{esc}} \approx 100\%$.
 Hence, star forming galaxies were the dominant contributors to the ionising background.
-Indeed, stars could have achieved reionisation provided that $f_{\mathrm{esc}} \gtrsim 10-30\%$, depending on their metallicity.
+Indeed, stars alone could have achieved reionisation provided that $f_{\mathrm{esc}} \gtrsim 30\%$ for solar metallicity ($Z=0.02$) stars or $f_{\mathrm{esc}} \gtrsim 10\%$ for metal-poor ($Z=0.02$) stars.